CES 2023: Companies tout environmental innovations - ExBulletin

 The Department of Energy had a booth first, said Energy Secretary Jennifer Granholm, who spoke with the Associated Press ahead of Friday’s keynote address.

-Granholm said he is excited about a variety of technologies at CES and beyond, from John Deere’s latest electronic farming equipment to battery storage using alternative materials such as sodium salts.
+Granholm said he is excited about a variety of technologies at CES and beyond, from John Deere’s latest electronic farm equipment to batteries using alternative materials such as sodium salts.

 Granholm also spoke about expanding the use of clean energy, including some forms of hydrogen, nuclear fusion and geothermal energy, highlighting the latter as an opportunity for the oil and gas industry.